feihub/alibaba-spring-cloud-demo/README.md

-# This is one SpringCloud demo.
+# This is one Spring Cloud demo.